Notice of a marriage or civil partnership

 - death certificate of former spouse/civil partner

 - EU settled Status check code (see below)

 - any documents relating to a change of name

-If you were born after 1 January 1983, and don't have a current passport, you must bring a parent's full birth certificate or passport.
-If your parents weren't married at the time of birth you must bring your mother's birth certificate or passport.
+If you were born in the UK after 1 January 1983, and don't have a current passport, you must bring a parent's full birth certificate or passport.
+If your parents were not married at the time of birth, you must bring your mother's birth certificate or passport.

 If you have settled or pre-settled status under the EUSS you will be required to provide a share code to enable your immigration status to be checked.
 The code is valid for 30 days, it can be obtained by checking your immigration status on GOV.UK.

 Check British, Irish and EU Settlement Scheme documentation (PDF 27KB) explaining what documents are required.